 The below information applies to consumers in the United States of America.
 If you are a consumer in the United Kingdom, please visit Experian’s UK Consumer Information portal.

 If you are a consumer from the United States of America and are looking to take actions related to your credit data such as, receive your credit report, place your credit on hold, etc. please visit experian.com/consumer.

 To request opt-out, deletion, a copy of, or to correct your data please visit our privacy portal.
-To ensure your privacy you will be required to authenticate your identity and then will be allowed to submit your request.

 If you prefer to submit your request via phone you may contact Experian at: 833-210-4615